RancidDax/namazu.tools/top.md

 ## Phase 2: Omega-M & F

 {: .tanks }
-> Rampart can be cast as Omega "jumps", allowing a usage during the opening tank buster and in Limitless Synergy
+> Rampart can be cast as Omega "jumps", allowing a usage during the opening tank buster and in Limitless Synergy.

 Phase 2 begins and Omega-M and Omega-F will spawn.